AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part5.md

    }
     ```
    Right now, the connector only returns one type, `Response`, something we provide to it.
    We need to provide another type for it to return.
-Let's construct an error class `APIError`
+Let's construct an error class `APIError`.

-5. Inside the models package, create this class
+5. Inside the models package, create this class:
     ```scala
     import play.api.http.Status